Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 ### 3.2 Methodology and Expected Outcomes

-From a practical application point of view, it is worth trying to combine different pre-training tasks.
+P﻿ractically, it is worth trying to combine different pre-training tasks.
 That is, a mixed dataset containing a small amount of labeled data, a medium amount of paired graphical data, and a large amount of image data without any label should be collected and pre-training methods should be designed on such a mixed dataset.

 ## **4. Conclusion**